statechannels/go-nitro/.adr/0007-virtualdefund-protocol.md

 - Equitability: Anyone can trigger the channel to close / be defunded (assuming cooperation, of course).
 - Robustness: Messages arriving out of order are not too problematic, as long as Alice sends her latest voucher.
 She may get lucky and close the channel with a stale voucher amount only if larger vouchers got dropped / delayed -- but then Bob would not have provided the goods/services for those vouchers anywy.
-- Scalablity: Rounds 2,3,4 can probably be optimised to save a round of messaging, but this may be premature and not scale easily to multihop virtual defunding.
-(Example: make Irene the leader in the ledger channels, so she can send out the updates in `L`, `L’` concurrently with her `V.isFinal` signature.
 - Explicitness: Bob’s verification of the voucher is very important and is highlighted here.
 - Simplicity: Irene does not need to be involved until Alice and Bob are agreed.
 She doesn’t even need to understand vouchers.